 One of the best strategies is to put a portion of your raise into your tax-advantaged retirement account.
 Since your raise is taxed at your marginal tax rate (it may even bump you up to the next tax bracket), the best use of a raise is to contribute it to your RRSP so that you truly get to save or invest every dollar of that raise.

 Here is an example of how this scenario might work: Say you make $40,000 a year and get a 3% raise each year.
 In your first year, you would have an extra $100 a month that could go into TD e-Funds within your RRSP.
 What if you continued to live on the same $40,000 salary, and kept contributing the raises to your RRSP for 10 years?
 If the investments were growing at 7% a year, in 10 years you would have an RRSP worth over $90,000!

-You don’t even have to put the entire amount of the raise aside.
-If you get a raise, and put even three-quarters of it into an RRSP or some other savings vehicle, you could boost your savings by quite a bit, and you wouldn’t even have to reduce your current lifestyle to make it work.
+You don't even have to put the entire amount of the raise aside.
+If you get a raise, and put even three-quarters of it into an RRSP or TFSA, you could boost your savings by quite a bit, and you wouldn't even have to reduce your current lifestyle to make it work.